 - Include the ground for the termination of the tenancy in the notice

 - If subletting please refer to the checklist for landlords as you take on the role

 - Ensure the notice is served on the party but it is not necessary to forward a copy to the RTB

-- State that any issue as to the validity of the notice may be referred to the RTB within 28 days of the receipt of the notice
+- State that any issue as to the validity of the notice may be referred to the RTB within 28-days of the receipt of the notice

-- Sign the notice of termination
+- Sign the Notice of Termination

-Please see Sample Notices of Termination for further information and please use these sample notices as templates for writing your own notice to avoid an invalid notice.
+Please see Sample Notices of Termination for further information and please use these sample Notices as Templates for writing your own notice to avoid an invalid notice.

 A tenant can give a landlord a shorter period of notice than required, if the landlord agrees to this at the time the tenant is seeking to terminate the tenancy.
-However, if there is no agreement reached with the landlord and the tenant leaves a rented dwelling and does not serve a notice of termination or gives inadequate notice, the landlord may be entitledto the rent for the period of the notice that should have been given.
+However, if there is no agreement reached with the landlord and the tenant leaves a rented dwelling and does not serve a notice of termination or gives inadequate notice, the landlord may be entitled to the rent for the period of the notice that should have been given.
 A landlord may be entitled to retain part or all of the deposit to cover this amount.